lightshipsec/ls-acvp-harness/README.md

 ```
 git clone --recurse-submodules https://github.com/lightshipsec/ls-acvp-harness.git
 ```
 The code uses internal OpenSSL header files.
-You'll need to create a symbolic link in the root ls-acvp-harness directory to your openssl source code location:
+You will need to create a symbolic link in the root ls-acvp-harness directory to your openssl source code location:
 ```
 ln -sf /path/to/opensslSRC openssl
 ```